denis-hristov/Project-Client-Portal/README.md

-Project Client Portal
+🌐 Project Client Portal

-The project is designed to analyze a large dataset of client responses and feedback.
-It processes the data to generate visual insights through dynamic charts, diagrams, and filtering tools.
-The main goal is to help users better understand trends, preferences, and patterns within the client data, enabling data-driven decision-making and improved business strategies.
+Project Client Portal is a web-based application crafted to analyze large volumes of client responses and feedback.
+It transforms raw data into meaningful insights through interactive charts, diagrams, and powerful filtering tools.

+The platform empowers users to:

+Discover trends and client behavior patterns

+Visualize complex data with ease

+Make informed, data-driven decisions

+Optimize business strategies based on real client insights

 🛠️ Technologies Used
-HTML5, CSS5, JavaScript
+HTML5, CSS3, JavaScript – Front-end structure and interactivity

-Node.js and Express.js for server-side logic

-MongoDB or another NoSQL database (if applicable)
+Node.js, Express.js – Server-side development and routing

+MongoDB (or other NoSQL databases) – Data storage and retrieval

-Bootstrap or other CSS frameworks for responsive design
+Bootstrap (or similar CSS frameworks) – Responsive and modern UI design

 📁 Project Structure
-perl
-Copy
-Edit
 Project-Client-Portal/
 ├── data/               # Data files or configuration ├── design/             # UI mockups and assets